 Teens are especially vulnerable because:

-- Teens are especially vulnerable because:
+- Teens are especially vulnerable because

-- The teenage brain is still developing
+- The teenage brain is still under construction

-- Mental health is still stigmatized
+- Mental health still gets treated like a taboo thing

 Warning Signs of Thoughts in Teens

-Here’s what to look for:
+So, Here’s what to look for:

-- Ongoing sadness, emptiness or irritability
+- Ongoing sadness. emptiness, or this constant irritability

-- Taking risks or acting impulsively
+- Taking risks more often, acting impulsively like they’re not thinking

-Social Withdrawal
+Social withdrawal

-- Pulling away from friends or family
+- Pulling away from friends or family, more and more

-- Sudden drop in grades
+- A sudden dip in grades

-- Losing motivation or skipping school
+- Losing interest, no motivation, or skipping school

 - Cuts, burns or unexplained injuries

-- Wearing clothing to hide marks
+- Wearing hoodies or layers, even when it’s not that cold, to hide marks

-- Writing or posting about death
+- Writing, posting, or sharing things about death

 Common Risk Factors for Teen Suicide

-- Abuse – past or ongoing trauma
+- Abuse – past trauma, or trauma that is still happening

-- Academic Pressure – expectations to succeed
+- Academic Pressure – expectations to succeed, sort of always, no relief

 How to Prevent Suicide in Teens: Proven Strategies

-- Build Strong Support Systems – teens need people they can trust
+- Build Strong Support Systems – teens need people they can trust , like real dependable allies

 10 Suicide Prevention Activities for Teens